 - Sand paper

 Take the time to find the right image to burn.
 Make sure the size of the image works well with the piece of wood you choose.
 Be mindful of the type of wood you choose.
-Try sticking to a soft wood such as birch wood, basswood or even a simple plywood.
+Try sticking to a softwood such as birch wood, basswood or even simple plywood.
 Sand your wood surface down prior to use to ensure that the image you use will burn evenly.
-Do not burn on treated or painted wood.
-This can be harmful to your health if the fumes are inhaled.
+Do not burn on treated or painted wood as fumes inhaled from these can be harmful to your health.

 Get some tape, carbon paper, and a colored pen.
 Find the center of your wood and place your image on the desired location.
 Tape the top of your image onto the wood to prevent it from shifting.
 Slide the carbon paper underneath your image (glossy side down).
 Take out your pen and trace the image.
 I like using a pen because I feel like I don’t have to add as much pressure while I’m tracing the image.
 It is useful to use a colored pen so that you can see the area that was already traced.